 Copulation Ended Prematurely

 If a tortoise is separated forcefully during copulation, it can lead to copulatory organ prolapse.

 Male tortoises have a hook at the end of their penis, which attaches to the inside of the female.
-As long as the mating process is allowed to naturally conclude, it’ll unhook, and the two can separate harmlessly.
+If the mating process can naturally conclude, it’ll unhook, and the two can separate harmlessly.

 If the breeding tortoises are forcefully pulled apart, this can pull out their sex organs.